NOAA-GSL/ExascaleWorkflowSandbox/docs/configuration.rst

      mpi: True
      # ... additional options

-Executor Types
+Resource Types
 --------------

-Chiltepin supports three types of executors:
+Chiltepin supports three types of resources:

-1. **Local Executors**: Run tasks on the local machine using HighThroughputExecutor
+1. **Local**: Run tasks on the local machine using Parsl's HighThroughputExecutor
-2. **HPC Executors**: Submit jobs to HPC schedulers (Slurm, PBS Pro) using HighThroughputExecutor or MPIExecutor
+2. **HPC**: Submit tasks to local HPC schedulers (Slurm, PBS Pro) using Parsl's HighThroughputExecutor or MPIExecutor
-3. **Globus Compute Executors**: Submit tasks to remote Globus Compute endpoints
+3. **Remote**: Submit tasks to remote Globus Compute endpoints using Parsl's GlobusComputeExecutor

-The executor type is determined automatically:
+The resource type is determined automatically:

-- If ``endpoint`` is specified → Globus Compute executor
+- If ``endpoint`` is specified → Globus Compute resource
 - If ``mpi: True`` → MPI executor (for HPC systems)
 - Otherwise → HighThroughput executor